Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 There are lots of cases where you have big rows with many columns, and there are various manipulations you might need to do.

-What follows is a set of useful syntactic sugar constructs that simplify handling
+What follows is a set of useful syntactic sugar constructs that simplify

-you can instead use the LIKE x
+list of columns you can instead use the LIKE x

-construct to get the columns as they appear in the
+construct to get the columns as

-shape x
+they appear in the shape x

 – which is usually a table or a cursor.